tencent cloud

 Access destination:

-IP address: The destination of Inbound Rule only applies to your public IP address.
-If you enter a CIDR block, the system will automatically include all your public IP addresses within that block.
-Multiple entries are supported and should be separated by commas.
+IP address: The destination of Inbound Rules only applies to your public IP addresses.
+If a CIDR block is entered, all public IP addresses within that range will be automatically associated.
+Multiple entries are supported and must be comma-separated.

 Domain name: supports matching in standard domain name format and wildcard format.
 The specific matching patterns are as follows: